Bussnang: Demographics

 In the 2007 federal election the most popular party was the SVP which received 47.82% of the vote.
 The next three most popular parties were the CVP (12.87%), the FDP (10.72%) and the Green Party (9.39%).
 In the federal election, a total of 734 votes were cast, and the voter turnout was 50.2%.

 The historical population is given in the following table:

 Sights

 The entire hamlet of Wertbühl is designated as part of the Inventory of Swiss Heritage Sites.

 Economy

+Bussnang is shaped by Stadler Rail, the sixth-largest railroad manufacturer in the world.
+Stadler Rail has its headquarters since 1962 in Bussnang when it was moved there from Zürich.
+In addition to sales, Bussnang is also home to the competence center for the SMILE, FLIRT and GTW type series as well as the Tailor Made division (including railway and broad-gauge vehicles).

 As of In 2007 2007, Bussnang had an unemployment rate of 1.43%.
 As of 2005, there were 232 people employed in the primary economic sector and about 82 businesses involved in this sector.
 790 people are employed in the secondary sector and there are 27 businesses in this sector.
 271 people are employed in the tertiary sector, with 36 businesses in this sector.